boazbk/tcs/lec_08_uncomputability.md

 > # { .pause }
 The proof of [uncomputable-func](){.ref} is short but subtle.
 I suggest that you pause here and go back to read it again and think about it - this is a proof that  is worth reading at least twice if not three or four times.
-It is not often the case that a few lines of mathematical reasoning establish a  deeply profound fact - that there are problems we simply _cannot_ solve and the "firm conviction" that Hilbert alluded to above is simply false.
+It is not often the case that a few lines of mathematical reasoning establish a  deeply profound fact - that there are problems we simply _cannot_ solve.

 The type of argument used to prove [uncomputable-func](){.ref} is known as  _diagonalization_ since it can be described as defining a function based on the diagonal entries of a table as in [diagonal-fig](){.ref}.
 The proof can be thought of as an infinite version of the  _counting_ argument we used for showing lower bound for NAND-CIRC progams in [counting-lb](){.ref}.